 New Bedford Car Accidents

 New Bedford, MA had 13 different intersections on the list of the 100 Most Dangerous Intersections in Southeastern Massachusetts.
 The list was prepared by the Southeastern Regional Planning and Economic Development District, which has the goal of informing the public about the danger of local roadways.
 Accident data were evaluated from 2006 through 2008 to determine high-risk roads in Massachusetts.

 Unfortunately, any intersection can be dangerous if drivers fail to pay attention or do not follow the rules of the road.
 A New Bedford car accident lawyer should be consulted after a collision occurs to determine if the accident was caused by negligence or a failure to fulfill a legal duty.
-Carelessness or breach of duty can give rise to a personal injury or wrongful death claim and the Law Offices of Jeffrey S. Glassman can help victims to seek compensation for damages.New Bedford Drivers Face Accident Risks
+Carelessness or breach of duty can give rise to a personal injury or wrongful death claim and the Jeffrey Glassman Injury Lawyers can help victims to seek compensation for damages.New Bedford Drivers Face Accident Risks

 New Bedford is located near Lakeville, Fairhaven, Fall River, and Acushnet.
 It is the sixth largest city in the state of Massachusetts and has a total area of 24.1 square miles.
 New Bedford is considered a coastal city and is bordered by Dartmouth and Freetown.
 Three private ferry services originate in New Bedford, and the main freeway traveling through the area is Interstate 195.
 New Bedford is also the location of the southern terminus of Route 140, which connects Taunton to Boston.